juxor/afaq/markdown/secG1.md

 himself a socialist while also attacking it.
 The apparent contradiction is easily explained by noting there are two schools of socialism, state and libertarian.
-Thus it is possible to be both a (libertarian) socialist and condemn (state) socialist in the harshest terms.
+Thus it is possible to be both a (libertarian) socialist and condemn (state) socialism in the harshest terms.

 So what, then, is socialism?
 Tucker stated that _"the bottom claim of Socialism"_ was _"that labour should be put in possession of its own,"_ that